dbactual/thomaspaine-www/content/works/response-to-observations.md

 Mr. DUNLAP,

-Through the channel of your paper, I take the liberty of remarking on a passage in a pamphlet just come into my hands, entitled, “*Observations on the American Revolution, published according to a Resolution of Congress.
-By their Committee.*”
+Through the channel of your paper, I take the liberty of remarking on a passage in a pamphlet just come into my hands, entitled, *Observations on the American Revolution, published according to a Resolution of Congress.
+By their Committee.*

 The gentlemen who, principally, if not wholly, conducted this work were Governeur Morriss, Esq; Delegate from the state of New York, and W.H.
 Drayton, Esq; late Delegate from South Carolina; and of those two Mr. Morriss had the chief share.
 Consequently, the honours or errors it contain, are claimable by, or chargeable on, the compilers and conductors only.